Extract Data from PDFs to Airtable using OpenAI

 2. Copy and paste the following message under Messages:

-Extract data from the following invoice.
+Extract data from the following document.
 Return JSON data.
 If you cannot find a field, return null.

 Output format: